 5 Ways to Pay for Grad School

-- Grants: Grants are funds that are dispersed to help students pay for career school or college.
-These are usually given based on your financial circumstances.
-Grants are often distributed by your state, college, or the federal government.
-The easiest way to qualify for federal scholarships and grants is by submitting your Free Application for Federal Student Aid (FAFSA) form.
+- Grants: Grants are funds offered to help students pay for college or career school.
+These are often based on financial need and can be obtained from your state, college, or the federal government.
+The simplest way to be considered for federal grants and scholarships is by submitting the Free Application for Federal Student Aid (FAFSA).

 4 Ways to Find Graduate School Scholarships, Fellowships, and Grants

-Many graduate students will resort to taking out student loans, but this means you’ll start your career with a lot of student loan debt.
+Many graduate students will resort to taking out student loans.
+However, this means starting your career with a lot of student loan debt.
 But according to Sallie Mae, only 15% of graduate students will use grants, fellowships, scholarships, or tuition waivers to cover their tuition costs.

 Scholarships are free money that you’ll never have to repay.
 And what most graduate students don’t realize is that there are hundreds of graduate school scholarships you can apply for if you know where to look.
 Here are four ways you can get started: